manishkumar0282/fsd-may-2022/README.md

-# This repository contains material covered during the May 2022 Full stack development batch
+# This repository contains material covered during the May 2022 Full stack development course